 Ensuring that all vessels have the information

 It should be noted that not all vessels are capable of receiving information in digital format.
 Provisions should therefore be made to ensure that less capable vessels are receiving the information they require.
 At the same time the advent of MASS will bring additional challenges for the communication.
 VTS interaction with the entity in command of a MASS, such as Remote Control Centres, need to be defined.
-Not all vessels will be capable of processing voice communications
+Not all vessels will be capable of processing voice communications.

 Provisions should therefore be made to ensure that these vessels are receiving the information they require by other means.